The American people, especially the patriotic ones, simply do not want to hear or believe any bad news about their country.

 The shameless and unrepentant America couldn't care less...
 America now is not a nation of dissidents: it's a nation of compliers.

-Now we can say that one of the reasons of the Western and American demise is exactly the lack of dissidents of the caliber, convictions, and dedication of Mr. Bukovsky.
-It's because of the lack of such persistent heroes the still existing freedoms of the West happen to be unused and near useless.
+Now we can say that one of the reasons for the Western and American demise is exactly the lack of dissidents of the caliber, convictions, and dedication of Mr. Bukovsky.
+It's because of the lack of such persistent heroes that the still existing freedoms of the West happen to be unused and near useless.
 Mr. Bukovsky has realized this more than well.
 That is why his final line in the Russian edition (1996) was this bitter statement below, the goring scream from the very depth of the soul:

 The only thing I can do now is to preserve my testimonies up until the Last Judgment.

 I was stunned when I first read it, as this exactly expresses my own feeling after 10 years of shoving America into its doo-doo of the 2008-2016 imposture.
 A handful of dissidents still keeps on this shoving: to no avail, and perhaps until the Last Judgment.

 the words of a commentator